TBragg88/Spa-Project/README.md

 Welcome to the **Seven Seas Spa** project!
 This is a responsive, accessible, and modern spa and wellness website built with HTML5, CSS3 (Bootstrap 5), and a touch of JavaScript for interactivity.

+---

+## 🚩 Project Status: **Complete**

+This project is now **closed**.
+All planned features have been implemented, including accessibility improvements, SEO meta tags, and a consistent, mobile-friendly design.
+Feel free to fork or use as a template for your own wellness or small business website!

+---

 ## Features

 -   **Responsive Design:** Looks great on all devices using Bootstrap 5.